-- 4. "Frail elderly person" means an individual 62 years of age or older who is unable to perform at least three ADLs as defined in the above paragraph. - 5.
-"People with disabilities" mean those individuals who: - a.
+- 4. Frail Elderly Person.
+Frail elderly person means an individual 62 years of age or older who is unable to perform at least three ADLs as defined in the above paragraph. - 5.
+People with Disabilities.
+People with disabilities mean those individuals who: - a.
 Have a disability as defined in Section 223 of the Social Security Act, 42 USC. § 423; - b.
 Have a physical, mental, or emotional impairment expected to be of long, continued, and indefinite duration that substantially impedes the individual's ability to live independently; or - c.
 Have a developmental disability as defined in Section 102 of the Developmental Disabilities Assistance and Bill of Rights Act of 2000, (42 USC Section 15002). - 6.
-"Reasonable costs" mean that costs are consistent with salaries and administrative costs of similar programs in your HUD Field office's jurisdiction.

-D. Basic Qualifications of Service Coordinators and Aides.

-- 1. Service Coordinator qualifications include the following: - a.
+Reasonable Costs.
+Reasonable costs means that costs are consistent with salaries and administrative costs of similar programs in your HUD Field office's jurisdiction. - D. Basic Qualifications of Service Coordinators and Aides. - 1.
+Service Coordinator Qualifications.
+Service Coordinator qualifications include the following: a.
 A Bachelor of Social Work or degree in Gerontology, Psychology or Counseling is preferable; a college degree is fully acceptable.
 You may also consider individuals who do not have a college degree, but who have appropriate work experience. - b.
 Knowledge of the aging process, elder services, disability services, eligibility for and procedures of federal and applicable state entitlement programs, legal liability issues relating to providing Service Coordination, drug and alcohol use and abuse by the elderly, and mental health issues. - c.
 Two to three years experience in social service delivery with senior citizens and/or people with disabilities.
 Some supervisory or management experience is desirable if the Service Coordinator will work with aides. - d.
 Demonstrated working knowledge of supportive services and other resources for senior citizens and/or non-elderly people with disabilities available in the local area. - e.
 Demonstrated ability to advocate, organize, problem-solve, and provide results for the elderly and people with disabilities. - 2.
-Aides working with a Service Coordinator under this program should have appropriate education or experience in working with the elderly and/or people with disabilities.
+Aides Working with a Service Coordinator.
+Aides working with a service coordinator under this program should have appropriate education or experience in working with the elderly and/or people with disabilities.
 An example of an aide position could be an internship or work-study program with local colleges and universities to assist in carrying out some of the Service Coordinator's functions.

 II.
-Award Information
+AWARD INFORMATION